What is the Best Cookware for Gas Stoves?

 What kind of cookware is best for gas stoves?

-High-grade stainless steel that is layered over an aluminum or copper core.
-These materials are compatible and reactive to gas stovetop cooking.
+High-grade stainless steel set that is layered over an aluminum or copper core.
+This material heats evenly and is compatible and reactive to gas stovetop cooking.

 Can you use tempered glass lids on gas stoves?